How to fix a website crash: 6 steps to restore & safeguard your site

 Is your website crashing?
-Here are the key steps you can take right now to get your website up and running again.
+Here are the 6 key steps you can take right now fix a website crash, limit the damage & prevent it from happening again.

 *If your website is down right now because of overwhelming traffic, we can help.
 Implement Queue-it’s virtual waiting room in under 30 minutes to regain control of your site performance.*

-Your website is crashing, but know this: it’s not the first website to go down, and it won’t be the last.
+Your website may be crashing, but know this: you're not alone.
 Even internet giants like Amazon, H&M, Target, Twitter, and Walmart have seen their websites crash.

 Websites can crash for several reasons: